gturkoglu/easy-dao-onboarding/README.md

 * `v1.0.1` is accessible on https://dao-onboarding-v1-0-1.surge.sh/
   * This version only depends on droplink for user management and sending DAO membership tokens.

+* There aren't special builds for releases between `v1.0.1` and current release since there are several minor bug fixes and additions.

 * Latest release is always accessible on https://dao-onboarding.surge.sh/